Harry Cox: Legacy

 Harry Cox was amongst the most important traditional singers to have been discovered by folk song collectors in the twentieth century, along with others who include fellow Norfolk residents Sam Larner and Walter Pardon.

 He had a significant impact on the 1960s folk revival, fascinating folk song enthusiasts.
 Many folk revival songs were based on Harry Cox's traditional versions, including Steeleye Span's "The Spotted Cow" on Below the Salt (1972) and The Dubliners' international hit single "The Black Velvet Band" (1967).

 Harry Cox had a version of "She was a Rum One" (Roud 17938) with lyrics that bear a strong resemblance to the famous American folk song "The House of the Rising Sun"; it begins "If you go to Lowestoft, and ask for The Rising Sun, There you'll find two old whores and my old woman is one", providing important evidence that the song originated in England.

 Shirley Collins met Harry Cox as a teenager in the 1950s.
 She later said the following:A year or so later I listened to all of Peter Kennedy’s recordings of Harry, and the more I heard, the more convinced I was of his absolute greatness, how melodious and graceful was his singing and how perfectly paced.
 But he was never dull.
 He could make you smile with The Maid of Australia or move you with Polly Vaughan and his Death of Nelson is one of the most touchingly mournful songs I ever heard and does that great hero honour.
 Harry convinced you with every song that he sang.
 He was modest in his demeanour in spite of all the praise that was so rightly heaped on him, but he had learned and sung the songs, not to impress, but because he loved and valued them, and that was conveyed in his performances.
 Harry Cox had a rare grace and a genuine sweetness in both his person and his singing.
 I met him once and treasured it all my life.

+He was awarded the gold badge of the English Folk Dance and Song Society in 1970.